isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Which is great!
 We get these benefits:

 * The object is contiguous.
-Which also means that a contigious array of them will also be contigious in memory.
+Which also means that a contiguous array of them will also be contiguous in memory.
 This will be true of any container as long as its allocator uses contigous memory.
 For example, std::vector with the default allocator.

-   * Iterating over the such a container will access memory linearly; for more information why this is a good thing, see [Per.19](#Rper-access).
+* Iterating over a contiguous container will access memory linearly; for more information why this is a good thing, see [Per.19](#Rper-access).

 * Instances of `sunflower` can be created on the stack without heap allocations.

 For comparison, if we wanted to do the same without a compile time value for `fib(13)`, the code would require a run time calculation of the value of `fib(13)` and a run time allocation.
 For example: